 - Cape Flattery (very scenic area on the northwest coast).

 - Vancouver Island is another great place to explore.

 Better alternatives to Glass Beach Port Townsend (it has even more of it):

 The best option that I have personally explored is the Glass Beach California.
 That one is on the California Coast in a town called Fort Bragg and I’ve been there a few times.
 It also has sea glass, but there are cases where this spot is better/worse than Glass Beach Washington:

 Here is where Glass Beach California is better:

 - Sea glass is everywhere on this beach and you can easily find and collect it.

 - I’d also say the weather and sunsets are better there.

-- The scenery is better overall.
+- The scenery is better overall here in my opinion.

 If nothing else, if you decide to still visit this area just for the sea glass, don’t neglect the beautiful rocks I talked about and how they are much prettier and easier to find.
 That might make your visit to this specific spot well worth it.